filisko/absence-hours-reporting-bash/README.md

 - base64
 - date

-You probably already have base64 and date, to install the missing ones you can copy/paste:
+You may already have base64 and date, to install the missing ones you can copy/paste:

 <details>
 <summary>Mac OS</summary>